 Upon exercising the First Option, Antofagasta will have the right to acquire a further 15% interest ("Second Option") by incurring an additional aggregate total US\$1.65 million in exploration expenditures within two years of the First Option exercise date.
 Upon the exercise of the Second Option Antofagasta will have earned an 80% interest and Kootenay will hold a 20% interest in Silver Fox under a joint venture basis under the terms of the Agreement.
-If Antofagasta decides not to exercise the Second Option, a joint venture based on a 65/35% interest will form under the Agreement in relation to the property.
-Under the terms of the Underlying Option Agreement, the Company can acquire a 100% interest in Silver Fox by issuing 100,000 common shares (of which 50,000 shares have been issued) to Kennedy by July 3, 2018 (the "Underlying Option"), subject only to a 2.0% net smelter returns royalty in favour of Kennedy (the "Underlying Royalty").
+If Antofagasta decline to exercise the Second Option, a joint venture based on a 65%/35% interest will form under the Agreement in relation to the property.
+Under the terms of the Underlying Option Agreement, the Company acquired a 100% interest in Silver Fox by issuing 100,000 common shares, subject only to a 2.0% net smelter returns royalty in favour of Kennedy (the "Underlying Royalty").
 The Underlying Royalty is subject to a purchase right in favour of the Company, exercisable by the Company by paying \$500,000 for each 0.5% of the Underlying Royalty.

-A wholly-owned subsidiary of Antofagasta has completed a 3,000-meter drill program on five separate targets during 2017 and another 500 meters in one hole in 2018 on the Company's Silver Fox Property.
-During the three months ended June 30, 2019, Antofagasta terminated their option on the Silver Fox property.
+A wholly owned subsidiary of Antofagasta has completed a 3,000-meter drill program on five separate targets during 2017 and another 500 meters in one hole in 2018 on the Company's Silver Fox Property.
+Antofagasta terminated their option on the Silver Fox property in April 2019.